eqasim-org/ile-de-france/docs/population.md

 python3 -m synpp
 ```

-It will automatically detect the `config.yml`, process all the pipeline code
+It will automatically deshptect the `config.yml`, process all the pipeline code
 and eventually create the synthetic population.
 You should see a couple of
 stages running one after another.
 Most notably, first, the pipeline will read all
 the raw data sets to filter them and put them into the correct internal formats.